These Are the 2 Nasdaq Stocks to Watch Next Week

 When investing geniuses David and Tom Gardner have a stock tip, it can pay to listen.
 After all, the newsletter they have run for over a decade, Motley Fool Stock Advisor, has tripled the market.*

-David and Tom just revealed what they believe are the ten best stocks for investors to buy right now... and NVIDIA wasn't one of them!
+David and Tom just revealed what they believe are the ten best stocks for investors to buy right now... and Zoom Video Communications wasn't one of them!
 That's right -- they think these 10 stocks are even better buys.

 *Stock Advisor returns as of May 11, 2021

-Dan Caplinger has no position in any of the stocks mentioned.
-The Motley Fool owns shares of and recommends NVIDIA and Zscaler.
+Dan Caplinger owns shares of Lululemon Athletica and Zoom Video Communications.
+The Motley Fool owns shares of and recommends Lululemon Athletica and Zoom Video Communications.
 The Motley Fool has a disclosure policy.

 The views and opinions expressed herein are the views and opinions of the author and do not necessarily reflect those of Nasdaq, Inc.